python/cpython/Doc/reference/expressions.rst

 * otherwise, both must be integers and no conversion is necessary.

-Some additional rules apply for certain operators (e.g., a string left argument to the '%' operator).
+Some additional rules apply for certain operators (e.g., a string as a left argument to the '%' operator).
 Extensions must define their own conversion behavior.

 .. _atoms: